March 21st is World Down Syndrome Day, which has been officially recognised by the United Nations since 2012.

 Stories from World Down Syndrome Day

-In March 2020 we shared 21 stories for World Down Syndrome Day.
-You can see all of our 2020 stories here.
+Each year in March we share 21 stories for World Down Syndrome Day.
+You can see our stories here.

 Each year people with Down syndrome and families share their stories.
-You can find all of these stories from World Down syndrome Day here.
+You can find all of these stories here.

 How to get involved